What Is CBT Psychology And Are There Benefits?

 Once you decide a thought is not serving you well and you want to replace it, you may need to nurture different thoughts that could benefit you more.
 For the replacement to work, you may need to choose realistic thoughts that you can accept.
 And you may need to choose thoughts that are generally positive.
 Don't worry if you draw a blank.
 Remember that your therapist will help you all along the way.

-CBT can have benefits that range from the practical to the life changing.
+Cognitive behavioral therapy can have psychological benefits that range from the practical to the life changing.
 Therapists and their clients often prefer this therapy tool over many others.
 Here are some of the reasons so-called "CBT Psychology," correctly called cognitive behavioral therapy, is so popular.

-It often doesn't take long to see the effects of CBT.
+It often doesn't take long to see the effects of cognitive behavioral therapy.
 In fact, the most common course of treatment consists of between five and twenty sessions.
 Each session is 30 to 60 minutes long.
 You do need to be committed to the process, but if you show up for your appointments and do your homework, you should see results relatively quickly.

 Highly effective and long-lasting

-In studies on CBT, this technique has been proven effective time and again.
+In studies on cognitive behavioral therapy (CBT), this technique has been proven effective time and again.
 It can be especially effective for mood disorders, anxiety disorders, and addictions.
 Studies have also shown that online cognitive behavioral therapy is just as effective as in-person CBT.
 Online CBT, as opposed to in-person, comes with the added benefits of being particularly convenient, available, and more affordable.
 And although CBT can be more effective for some people than others, it can help nearly anyone to some extent.
-How well it works depends on several factors that can include:
+How well CBT works depends on several factors that can include:

 • Your level of commitment